 While it isn’t the home of Eastern North Carolina barbecue, Raleigh is definitely in the territory.
 The chopped, vinegar-based pork style of barbecue is how we were raised around here and anything else is dog food, right?
 Well….

 Other styles of American “barbecue” have come and gone, with mild to moderate success.
 Houston-based Luther’s brought a heavily smoky Texas brisket to Raleigh in the mid-80s, however the flavors were just too strong to shake for the rest of the day.
 Red, Hot, & Blue has only had moderate success, as has Dickeys.
-City Barbeque, a Columbus, OH based operation is the latest contender on the block, and it just might be good enough to make the impact others are seeking.

 Instead of sticking to one style of preparation, City has decided to go with a sampling of styles from across America’s mid-section: Texas-styled brisket and sausage, Alabama-style pulled Chicken, St. Louis Ribs, and Carolinas-Styled pulled pork.
 With three sauces for the meats, I was able to turn any of these meats into a style I wanted.